-- Hitting or physically hurting you - Threatening to hurt you or someone else by an act or gesture.
+- Hitting or any physical harm - Threats of harm to you or someone else by an act or gesture.
 For example, punching the wall beside your head, or driving really fast on purpose to scare you. - · Forcing you into any unwanted sexual activity